vl4ds/Documentation/capabilities-reference.rst

 An application interacts with devices based on their capabilities, so once we understand the capabilities that are needed by a SmartApp, and the capabilities that are provided by a device, we can understand which devices (based on the Device's declared capabilities) are eligible for use within a specific SmartApp.

-Capabilities themselves are decomposee into both Commands and Attributes.
+Capabilities themselves are decomposed into both Commands and Attributes.
 Commands represent ways in which you can control or actuate the device, whereas Attributes represent state information or properties of the device.

-Capabililities are created and maintained by the SmartThings internal development team.
+Capabilities are created and maintained by the SmartThings internal development team.

 This page serves as a reference for the supported capabilities.